asimpson/blog/posts/rust-strings-and-str.md

 > The String type is the most common string type that has <span class="underline">ownership</span> over the contents of the string.
 It has a close relationship with its <span class="underline">borrowed</span> counterpart, the primitive str.

 Aha, so we're dealing with a `String` here and it sounds like we need a `str`.
-A quick glance at the `String` doc page again [reveals just the function we need: `to_str`](https://doc.rust-lang.org/std/string/struct.String.html#method.as_str). `to_str` gives us a reference [called a `slice`](https://doc.rust-lang.org/book/ch04-03-slices.html#string-slices) to the value of a `String`.
+A quick glance at the `String` doc page again [reveals just the function we need: `as_str`](https://doc.rust-lang.org/std/string/struct.String.html#method.as_str). `as_str` gives us a reference [called a `slice`](https://doc.rust-lang.org/book/ch04-03-slices.html#string-slices) to the value of a `String`.
 Armed with this new knowledge, here's the solution to this compiler error:

     struct Example {
         id: String